stephencz/stephencz-com/about.md

 ---

 This is the personal website/blog of Stephen Czekalski.
+I've had a website, in some for or another, for several years.

+## Self

+## Site

+{% comment %}
+This is the personal website/blog of Stephen Czekalski.
 I've had a website, in some form or another, for several years.
 I didn't start creating content for it until mid 2020's.